CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ```

 5.3.
-Add the config files
+Add the config files.
+You can reuse the the silence files, but you have to create the letter to sound file to suit your language data.

 - Copy the *optional_silence.txt* and *silence_phones.txt* files from the Abui toy corpus config folder into your *config* folder.
 - In your *config* folder we also need to create a text file which has a letter to sound map...

 5.4.
 Add your data.

 Put your audio and transcription files inside the *data* folder.
+Elpis can handle Elan .eaf files, Transcriber .trs files and Praat .TextGrid files.

+Please use 16bit 44.1kHz mono WAV files.

 5.5.
 Start up a new Docker container, sharing your data.

+Mac
 ```
     $ docker run -it --rm -v ~/Desktop/elpis_workshop:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.80
 ```

+Windows
 ```
     > docker run -it --rm -v C:\Users\%username%\Desktop\elpis_workshop:/kaldi-helpers/working_dir/input coedl/kaldi-helpers:0.80
 ```